In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the root ends from the scallions; thinly slice the scallions, keeping the white and green parts separate.
 Set aside the green parts for the smashed cucumber salad.

-In a large bowl, combine the meat, white parts of the scallions, 1 tablespoon [2 TBL] stir-fry blend, and 1 tablespoon [2 TBL] cold water and season generously with salt and pepper.
+In a large bowl, combine the ground meat, white parts of the scallions, 1 tablespoon [2 TBL] stir-fry blend, and 1 tablespoon [2 TBL] cold water and season generously with salt and pepper.
 Using a wooden spoon or other large spoon, stir the mixture vigorously until it is well combined and looks creamy, about 1 minute.
 Set the bowl in the freezer for 10 minutes to firm up while you prepare the smashed cucumber.

 Smash the cucumber and scallions